-Melissa Al-Rdani

-Michela Buccini

-Breana Buckner

-Kevin Kingman

-Linsey Koeritz-Madanamohanan

-Liz McLean

-Tom Minter

-Kwame Osafo

-Renee Rivers

-Mike Roman

-Christy Swanson

-Catherine Willoughby
+Melissa Al-Rdani Breana Buckner Kevin Kingman Linsey Koeritz-Madanamohanan Liz McLean Tom Minter Renee Rivers Mike Roman Christy Swanson

 The College offers academic advising by professional staff advisors in the Advising Center and by faculty advisors, who recognize that academic advising is a primary academic responsibility.
 Faculty advisors receive a stipend for performing this important academic function.
 The activities of the faculty academic advisors are coordinated by the Director of Academic Advising, who reports to the Associate Dean of Academic Affairs.
-For additional information and a full listing of advisors by program, please see the advising web page: https://www.ucblueash.edu/academics/advising.html
+For additional information and a full listing of advisors by program, please see the advising webpage.

-ACCESSIBILITY RESOURCES OFFICE Muntz 112L
+ACCESSIBILITY RESOURCES OFFICE Muntz, 112L